fl-prasad-alai/easyloans-mysql2/README.md

-# 🏦 EasyLoans - MSME/SME Loan Management API
+# 🏦 EasyLoans - MSME/SME Loan Management API System

 **EasyLoans** is a modular backend system for managing SME/MSME loan applications.
 Built using **Node.js**, **Express.js**, and **MySQL2**, the system captures & integrates customer, business, guarantor, loan, and document data in a single API request.
 It also validates CIBIL eligibility and stores uploaded documents locally.